robotcopper/BNO08x_Pico_Library/README.md

 # BNO08x Raspberry Pi Pico RP2040 Library

 This library is a refactoring of [Mark Mellors](https://github.com/markmellors)' work who made the BNO08x IMU compatible with the Raspberry Pi Pico RP2040.

 ## Description

 This library was designed to work in I2C with the BNO08x.
 By default the i2c0 and th GP4 and GP5 are used in this project.

+## Motivation

+Originally used in the [osod24_firmware](https://github.com/thingswebuilt/osod24_firmware) project, this library was designed for the project and a more general public version was needed to acknoledge this valuable work.
+This is the only resource I have found regarding the use of the BNO08x on Raspberry Pi Pico, and it's not easy to come by.
+Increasing its accessibility could benefit others besides myself.

 ## Installation